Vyral/joao-mucciolo-english/_posts/2020-03-24-leadership-coaches-can-make-navigating-challenges-easier.md

 {% include youtube.html %}

 Jos&eacute; Bola&ntilde;os is a life coach and a dear friend of mine who helped me navigate through many transitions in my life.
 Given the trying nature of the times we live in currently, I thought now was a great time to sit him down for an interview and learn more about how he helps business leaders succeed.
-Jos&eacute; specializes in helping leaders build their complexity capabilities—in other words, he helps leaders strengthen themselves and get past complex challenges.&nbsp;
+Jos&eacute; specializes in helping leaders build their complexity capabilities—in other words, **he helps leaders strengthen themselves and get past complex challenges**.
+Follow along in the video above to see our full interview.

+If you have any questions, please feel free to reach out via phone or email.
+I would be happy to help you.